-The notion of equitable interoperability we introduce below-and as applied to Facebook's Personal Social Network-is focused on returning the benefits of direct network effects to end users.
+The notion of equitable interoperability we introduce below-and as applied to Facebook.com's personal social network-is focused on returning the benefits of direct network effects to end users.
 Today, the direct network effects in Facebook's personal social networking are proprietary and controlled by the operator of the platform.
 The purpose of interoperability is to make these network effects operate at the market level so that entry of competitors is encouraged.

-Mandatory interoperability as applied to Facebook would require that users of Facebook could post as usual and have content flow to their friends, some of whom might have accounts on rival social networks.
+Mandatory interoperability as applied to Facebook.com would require that users of Facebook could post as usual and have content flow to their friends, some of whom might have accounts on rival social networks.
 Those friends in turn could post and have the content flow to friends on Facebook.
 The technical requirements to make this interoperability effective would include establishing the APIs and standards for passing certain formats, for example, image, text, video, and calendar.
 In addition, there would need to be a standardized process for establishing friendship links, perhaps with an address protocol like the internet TCP/IP.
-A user on Facebook might receive a friend request from a user of network G. They could approve the friend request, being fully aware that the friend is located on network G. Once friends on the different platforms confirmed their desire to be linked, content posted by them would flow back and forth, in the standardized format, just as it does within a proprietary network.
+A user on Facebook.com might receive a friend request from a user of network G. They could approve the friend request, being fully aware that the friend is located on network G. Once friends on the different platforms confirmed their desire to be linked, content posted by them would flow back and forth, in the standardized format, just as it does within a proprietary network.

 The interoperability we propose here is importantly different from aggregation.
 An aggregator is software that collects the entirety of a user's activity in some sector.
 For example, if a user is looking to buy used Star Wars Legos, an aggregator might scour multiple auction sites to find listings and present them together for the user to compare.
 A real-world example of aggregators would be the meta-search travel sites.
-Kayak, Hipmunk, Skyscanner, and others search for flights on the airline sites themselves and on online travel
+Kayak, Hipmunk, Skyscanner, and others search for flights on the airline sites themselves and on online travel agents like Expedia, Orbitz, and Travelocity (which were previously separate

-38. See Friedhelm Hillebrand, Global Market Development, in Short Message Service (SMS): The Creation of Personal Global Text Messaging 125, 125-30 (Friedhelm Hillebrand ed., 2010).
+43. See Friedhelm Hillebrand, Global Market Development, in SHORT MESSAGE SERVICE (SMS): THE CREATION OF PERSONAL GLOBAL TEXT MESSAGING 125, 125-30 (Friedhelm Hillebrand ed., 2010).

-39. We build on the work of Michael Kades and Fiona Scott Morton.
+44. We build on the work of Michael Kades and Fiona Scott Morton.
 See Michael Kades & Fiona Scott Morton, Interoperability as a Competition Remedy for Digital Networks (Sept.
 2020) (unpublished manuscript), https://equitablegrowth.org/wp-content/uploads/2020/09/092320-WP-Interoperability-as-a-competition-remedy-for-digital-networks-Kades-and-Scott-Morton.pdf [perma.cc/2T2W-A5MJ].

-40. The regulator presumably should allow a network that receives content from a different network to display that content with the same look and feel-font and formatting and the like-as used for content emanating from within the network.
+45. The regulator presumably should allow a network that receives content from a different network to display that content with the same look and feel-font and formatting and the like-as used for content emanating from within the network.
 But the regulator should consider requiring that content from outside the network be labeled as such, and the label should include the origin of the content.
 When a Facebook user reads a post written by their friend on network G, the Facebook user should be made aware of that fact.
-Such a requirement is equitable in that, without it, the Facebook user might erroneously presume their friend is on Facebook.
+Such a requirement is equitable in that, without it, the Facebook user should be made refrect their friend is on Facebook.
 This would cause them to overvalue Facebook-whose network effects would be amplified by the misperception-and deter them from switching because of a misperception.
 The requirement would also facilitate "in the market" competition.
-By ensuring that the Facebook user knows their friends are using other networks, the label would put those other options (through the delivery of accurate information) front of mind, which would encourage switching.
+By ensuring that the Facebook user knows their friends are using other networks, the label would put those other options (through the delivery of accurate information) front of mind, which would encurage switching.